Duxah/FreePCB-2/net_imp.md

 `Export PADS-PCB netlist`

-Netlist is exported automatically to the project folder \ cookies \ `filename` .net when the file is saved.
+Netlist is exported automatically to the `project folder \ cookies \ filename.net` when the file is saved.